 Students may shape their program of studies to include courses and concentrations in Special Education and/or Early Intervention.
-The 12 credit Entry-Level and the 25 credit Child Care certificates provide a career lattice for students working in the field and/or exploring career options.
+The 12 credit Child Care Entry-Level and the 26 credit Early Childhood Education certificates provide a career lattice for students working in the field and/or exploring career options.
+Student interested an Associate Degree in Teacher Education/ECE may begin shaping the Certificate by adding liberal arts requirements and continuing the following year.

-Program Requirements: Students are notified of requirements with the college acceptance letters.
-Requirements must fulfilled by the end of the first week of classes.
+Program Requirements: Admitted students will receive an information packet with specific details regarding program requirements.
+Requirements must be fulfilled by the end of the first week of classes.

-1. Students will be working with children at the WMCC campus child development center beginning with first semester early childhood courses.
+- 1. Students will be working with children at the WMCC campus Child Development Center, beginning with first semester early childhood courses.
 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Completion of paperwork from the Bureau of Child Care Licensing must occur by the end of the first week of classes.
-This may include:

-- submission of a criminal record check; - a complete set of fingerprints; - completion of the licensing Child Care Personnel Health Form by a licensed health provider.
-Form is submitted to the ECE office by the end of the first week of classes - 2.
-The cost of the record check and fingerprinting is the responsibility of the student.
+This includes: - submission of a criminal background check; - a complete set of fingerprints; - completion of the licensing Child Care Personnel Health Form by a licensed health provider. - 2.
+The cost of the Criminal background check and fingerprinting is the responsibility of the student.
 They must come back as clear or non-disqualifying and the health form must indicate that the student is in good physical health and has no mental or emotional disturbances that would prohibit him/her from caring for children.
 Otherwise the student will be dismissed from the program.